The Sport Management Advisory Council

 Williams is a proud father of three sons and enjoys writing and yoga.

-Principal, Coral Rock Development Group
+President, Coral Rock Development Group

 Michael Wohl has an in-depth familiarity with real estate and law.
 He is a second-generation real estate developer, carrying on his family’s tradition of quality development first started in New York and carried to South Florida with his relocation to the area in 1975.
 Wohl had been active in real estate development and management while continuing to practice law until 1990, when he formed his own full-service real estate firm, which has owned and managed over 1 million square feet of commercial property and 700 apartment units in Florida.